tiredpixel/z.2014-05-28.redis-to-collection-rb/README.md

 ## Contributions

 Contributions are embraced with much love and affection!
-Please fork the repository and wizard your magic.
+Please fork the repository and wizard your magic, preferably with plenty of fairy-dust sprinkled over the tests. ;)
 Then send me a pull request.
 Simples!
 If you'd like to discuss what you're doing or planning to do, or if you get stuck on something, then just wave. :)

 Do whatever makes you happy.
 We'll probably still like you. :)

+Tests are written using [minitest](https://github.com/seattlerb/minitest), which is included by default in Ruby 1.9 onwards.
+To run all tests:

+    rake test

 ## Blessing